tylerpeterson8791/employee-tracker/README.md

   There’s a few resources I referenced during the course of creating this project.

   I needed to figure out a way to pull the data out of the returned array to put into Inquirer format.
-Often I used .map() method for this.  [.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)
+Often I used .map() method for this.  [.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

   For displaying the data to the user I went with console.table().
 As previously stated, I wish there was a way to hide the index column but haven't found a way to do it.
-Regardless, it looks very clean and I like that. https://developer.mozilla.org/en-US/docs/Web/API/console/table_static
+Regardless, it looks very clean and I like that. [console.table](https://developer.mozilla.org/en-US/docs/Web/API/console/table_static)

- There were multiple times where I needed to combine data to display to the user as a list option (mostly First Name and Last Name) so I used CONCAT in the SQL queries.  https://www.w3schools.com/sql/func_sqlserver_concat.asp
+ There were multiple times where I needed to combine data to display to the user as a list option (mostly First Name and Last Name) so I used CONCAT in the SQL queries.
+[SQL CONCAT](https://www.w3schools.com/sql/func_sqlserver_concat.asp)

  Using LEFT JOIN allowed me to stop the select from scrubbing out incomplete data at the JOIN.
-This resource does a great job explaining how that works and the visual it provides really clicked for me.  https://www.w3schools.com/sql/sql_join_left.asp
+This resource does a great job explaining how that works and the visual it provides really clicked for me.
+[LEFT JOIN](https://www.w3schools.com/sql/sql_join_left.asp)

  For displaying the data I had a bunch of either/or scenarios.
 CASE in sql works kind of like a if/then statement in javascript.
-Using these allowed me to assign an AS to the null values making the process easier for the user to desipher which employees need updating.  https://mode.com/sql-tutorial/sql-case
+Using these allowed me to assign an AS to the null values making the process easier for the user to desipher which employees need updating.
+[CASE](https://mode.com/sql-tutorial/sql-case)

  For the welcome page I used this website to generate the ASCII text.
-Tons of options, easy to use.  https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20
+Tons of options, easy to use.
+[ASCII](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20)

 To exit the application I needed to look up how to do that.
-I found this info on process.exit() to be very helpful!  https://www.geeksforgeeks.org/node-js-process-exit-method/#
+I found this info on process.exit() to be very helpful!  [process.exit](https://www.geeksforgeeks.org/node-js-process-exit-method/#)

 Finally a big thanks for my instructor Gary for explaining things so well in class and for extending the deadline of this project!